mochajs/mocha/docs/index.md

 ### Markdown

+**Enable Names:** `Markdown`, `markdown`

-The "markdown" reporter generates a markdown TOC and body for your test suite.
+The Markdown reporter generates a markdown TOC and body for your test suite.
 This is great if you want to use the tests as documentation within a Github wiki page, or a markdown file in the repository that Github can render.
 For example, here is the Connect [test output][connect-test-output].

 ### XUnit

+**Enable Names:** `XUnit`, `xunit`

-The `xunit` reporter is also available.
+The XUnit reporter is also available.
 It outputs an XUnit-compatible XML document, often applicable in CI servers.

 By default, it will output to the console.
 To write directly to a file, use `--reporter-options output=filename.xml`.